eozelius/buildit/README.md

 - Components
 I created 3 components for this project, all can be found in **src** dir.
+  - `ForecastContainer` - Connected Redux component that dispatches an action to fetch forecast data, and will pass that data down to `Forecast`
-  - `Forecast` - Stateful component that receives Forecast JSON from API, parses that data into daily chucks and passes each day's data down to `DayForecast` via props.
+  - `Forecast` - Presentational component that receives Forecast data from ForecastContainer, parses that data into daily chucks and passes each day's data down to `DayForecast` via props.
-  - `DayForecast` - Stateless Component that renders one day's forecast.
+  - `DayForecast` - Presentational Component that renders one day's forecast.
-  - `HourForecast` - Stateless Component that renders a 3 hour forecast
+  - `HourForecast` - Presentational Component that renders a 3 hour forecast

 - Styles
 I created a Stylesheet for each component, that can be found in **src/styles**